From the Nurse

 - Here at Independence, we want to teach our children to be their own health advocate.
 So as parents, please teach the importance of getting plenty of rest, eating a healthy breakfast & lunch, drinking plenty of water to stay hydrated and washing their hands before eating, after using the restroom and after play.
 Here in the clinic the nurse will also provide teaching whenever possible to help students learn the importance of health in their own life!

-- Please be sure your student's immunizations are up to date or that you have an exemption form on file.
+- Please be sure your student's immunizations are up to date or that you have a valid exemption form on file.

 If your student contracts any contagious disease, such as strep throat, flu, chicken pox etc., please notify the school nurse immediately, and inquire about district policies and procedures regarding school attendance and when to stay home/return to school.

 When to Stay Home, When to go Home

 - Any other concern by parent, school nurse or physician

 When to Return to School

 - After fever, diarrhea, vomiting has stopped for 24 hours without the use of medications

 - After 24 hours of antibiotic use for other contagious illnesses that require medication.

 Please contact the school nurse if you have any questions regarding whether your child should come to school or stay home